VasiliyKolihalov/FatNetLib/docs/2-essentials/2-endpoints.md

 }
 ```

-Often the PackageSchemaPatch is generated correctly, but we can set it explicitly if we wish.
-PackageSchemaPatch given
+Often the PackageSchemaPatch is generated correctly, but you can set it explicitly.
-with the `[Schema]` attribute takes precedence.
+PackageSchemaPatch with the `[Schema]` attribute takes precedence.